Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 ![New Process](3.1 - completed class sessions.png)

 Select the Campaign object and specify to start the process when a record is created or edited.
 Then add the selection criteria. i.e. When does the action need to fire?
-In our case, we want to thank our Instructors only when a class is complete and also only for Dev Class campaigns (not ALL campaigns!).
+In our case, you want to thank your Instructors only when a class is complete and also only for Dev Class campaigns (not ALL campaigns!).

 ![Process Criteria](3.2 - complete class session criteria.png)

-Now we can add an action that calls our freshly minted Apex class, ready to accept the four parameters that we annotated with the @InnvocableVariable annotation.
+Now you can add an action that calls your freshly minted Apex class, ready to accept the four parameters that you annotated with the @InnvocableVariable annotation.
 * Badge Name | String | Thanks
 * Giver ID | Reference | [Campaign.OwnerId]
 * Receiver ID | Reference | [Campaign.Instructor__c]